Space Ghost Coast to Coast: Music releases

+Legacy, spin-offs, and other adaptations

+Space Ghost Coast To Coast was an important precursor to Cartoon Network's adult oriented programming block, Adult Swim, revolutionizing adult animation with its clever use of limited animation and surreal humor.

 Cartoon Planet, a spin-off featuring Space Ghost, Zorak, and Brak hosting a variety show on the Cartoon Planet, premiered on Cartoon Network and its sister network TBS in 1995.

-From 1997 to 2003, Space Ghost Coast to Coast comics was published in anthology comics Cartoon Network Present, Cartoon Network Starring and Cartoon Cartoons by DC Comics.
+In 2000, a special starring characters Brak and Zorak, Brak Presents the Brak Show Starring Brak, was released on Cartoon Network, with it serving as a predecessor to spin-off series The Brak Show.

-In 2000, the show either spun off or directly inspired the four original cartoons that constituted Adult Swim's comedy block—Sealab 2021; The Brak Show; Harvey Birdman, Attorney at Law; and Aqua Teen Hunger Force.
-Although Harvey Birdman used traditional animation to flash animation, the rest used the same limited animation style as Space Ghost Coast to Coast, and all four shows were created by the original writers and staff for the series.
-The Brak Show included the characters Brak and Zorak, recurring characters on Space Ghost Coast to Coast.
+Aqua Teen Hunger Force and Cartoon Network Studios' Harvey Birdman, Attorney at Law were based on characters that previously appeared on the series, though in the former's case the SGCTC episode responsible was produced and aired after the series was produced.
+Harvey Birdman uses traditional animation to flash animation, the rest uses the same limited animation style as Space Ghost Coast to Coast.
+The Brak Show includes the characters Brak and Zorak, recurring characters on Space Ghost Coast to Coast.

-Various Space Ghost Coast to Coast clips and shorts have been made after the series.